How to Find Colleges to Apply to

 University of Wisconsin—Milwaukee Milwaukee WI 95%

-If you meet the academic requirements of certain colleges, the admissions office may simply let you in without further review under their policies.
-In most cases, the institution will require a minimum grade point average as well as a minimum SAT/ACT score.
-If you go above and beyond these requirements, you’ll be accepted.
+If you meet the academic requirements of certain colleges, the admissions office might admit you without further review based on their policies.
+Typically, the institution will mandate a minimum grade point average and a minimum SAT/ACT score.
+If you surpass these requirements, you’ll be accepted.

-Schools that offer guaranteed admission are typically more selective when compared to other schools for the overall population.
-For instance, although the University of Texas has an acceptance rate of 36% overall, if you are a resident of the state of Texas and finished in the top 6% of your high school class, you will be granted automatic admission.
+Schools that offer guaranteed admission are generally more selective compared to institutions that accept all applicants.
+For example, while the University of Texas has an overall acceptance rate of 36%, if you’re a resident of Texas and ranked in the top 6% of your high school class, you will be granted automatic admission.

-Because of this, admission to these schools is much more difficult (and they typically have better reputations) than it is at the schools listed above that accept every applicant.
-If you meet the requirements, your best options for secure schools are these.
+Thus, gaining admission to these schools is generally tougher (and they often have stronger reputations) than those that accept all applicants.
+If you meet the criteria, these are your best bets for surefire schools.

 • Arizona State University